 For example, we often stay at the Candlewood Suites in New Braunfels, TX when visiting Schlitterbahn.
 Our typical stay is around 3-4 days and the Candlewood Suites offers housekeeping service once weekly.
 It’s not a problem for us, as the only thing we typically need is a change of towels and they’ll give you those at the front desk if you need them.

 When we check out, I hope that they’ll be cleaning the glasses and plates in the dishwasher (or replacing them), emptying the fridge, cleaning and replacing everything in the bathroom and changing the sheets and pillowcases on the bed.
 In my mind, that’s what happens.
 I don’t need to hear stories of how it doesn’t get done that way.
 Willful ignorance is what allows me to sleep soundly in hotels.

-It’s more work, in my mind, to turn this room around than it would take to change some towels, make a bed and do some vacuuming, so should I leave a larger tip to clean this room than I usually would?
+It’s more work, in my mind, to turn this room around than it would take to change some towels, make a bed and do some vacuuming, so should I leave a larger tip than I usually would?
 What’s an appropriate amount?
+Should I multiply the daily tip by the number of days of the stay?
 50% more than usual?
 Double?

 Or am I just overthinking this?

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.

 Want to sponsor a post, write something for Your Mileage May Vary, or put ads on our site?
 Click here for more info.

 Like this post?
 Please share it!
 We have plenty more just like it and would love it if you decided to hang around and sign up to get emailed notifications of when we post.

 Whether you’ve read our articles before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!

 This post first appeared on Your Mileage May Vary